 We strive to help make it easier for you to understand life insurance policies.
-Don't hesitate to talk to an advisor to help determine what best meets your needs.
+Don't hesitate to talk to an advisor who can help determine what best meets your needs.
 The most common types of life insurance fall under two major categories:

 Term life insurance provides coverage for defined periods of time.